marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Ask the players what they did with Nails' bite wound.
 Did they bandage it?
 Hide it?
 * Have the players roll a d20.
 This is how many days into the lunar cycle they currently are.
 * Let the players know that there are some heavy themes in here (e.g. suicide, torture, mental illness, abuse).
 What themes should be avoided?
+* Mention the constantly overcast skies.
+It is around sunset.
-* Ismarck is taking them to his place.
+* Ismark is taking them to his place.
+He should emphasize they need to make it to his house before dark.
 * On the way, they will see Morgantha peddling her wares.
-* Ismarck will not come with the PCs when they take Ireena with them.
+* Ismark will not come with the PCs when they take Ireena with them.
 He needs to stay and care for the Village of Barovia.